Adjusting Logit in Gaussian Form for Long-Tailed Visual Recognition: Experiments

-To obtain additional insight, we visualize the embedding distribution using t-SNE projection.
-Since CE loss is selected as the loss function for several methods~\citep{bbn20, decouple20, OLTR19}, especially MisLAS performs the second-best in most cases, we visualize the embedding distribution obtained by CE loss for comparison.
-LDAM~\citep{Kaidi2019ldam} is an angular distance metric based method but utilizes the hard margin, we also show its embedding distribution.
+\textbf{The Effect of Gaussian Cloud:} To obtain additional insight, we visualize the embedding distribution using t-SNE projection.
+Since CE loss is selected as the loss function for several methods~\cite{bbn20, decouple20, OLTR19}, especially MisLAS performs the second-best in most cases, we visualize the embedding distribution obtained by CE loss for comparison.
+LDAM~\cite{Kaidi2019ldam} is an angular distance metric based method but utilizes the hard margin, we also show its embedding distribution.
 The embeddings are calculated from the samples in CIFAR-10-LT with $r = 100$.
 Fig.~\ref{fig:visualization} shows the results.
 From Fig.~\ref{fig:tsne-ce}, it can be seen that the embeddings of each class obtained via CE loss are clustered together and are relatively difficult to separate.
 The obscure region of CE loss embedding is larger than that of other approaches.
 LDAM and GCL in both forms are all angular distance metric based methods, thus their embeddings are basically radial.
 Fig.~\ref{fig:tsne-ldam} shows that the LDAM embedding of each class is more slender.
 This is caused by the hard margin that strictly restricts the class region, resulting in overfitting the training set.
 Thus, LDAM does not generalize well on the test set compared with our proposed GCL.
 In Fig.~\ref{fig:tsne-gclc} and Fig.~\ref{fig:tsne-gcla}, on training set, the embeddings for each class obtained via GCL in both forms have more obvious margins compared to CE and also are more scattered compared to LDAM.
 The results of the test set verify the efficacy of our proposed approach.
 GCL-E and GCL-A have better generalization performance, and it can be found that the misclassified classes are mainly in the edge regions of each class.
-For better illustration, we also compare the embedding distribution of the most (class 0) and least (class 9) frequent classes obtained by different loss functions in Fig.~\ref{fig:vis-2class}.
-It presents more clearly that compared to our proposed GCL, the LDAM embeddings appear to perform better on the training set, but cannot be well generalized to the unseen test samples.
+For better illustration, we additionally compare the embedding distribution of the most (class 0) and least (class 9) frequent classes, along with their respective decision boundaries derived from various loss functions in Fig.~\ref{fig:vis-2class}.
+Concerning the acquired features, within the training set, the overlap between the features of the head and tail classes by LDAM and GCL is reduced compared to those obtained by CE loss, with a pronounced disparity observed in GCL-A. In addition, it presents more clearly that compared to our proposed GCL, the LDAM embeddings appear to perform better on the training set, but cannot be well generalized to the unseen test samples.
 In Fig.~\ref{fig:tsne-ldam09}, there are more points of class 9 appearing inside the class 0 area on the test set.
 By contrast, as shown in Fig.~\ref{fig:tsne-gclc09} and Fig.~\ref{fig:tsne-gcla09}, the misclassified points of class 9 are mainly in the edge area of class 0 on test set.
+Regarding the decision boundary, CE loss exhibits a tendency to predominantly ensure accurate classification of head classes while often disregarding tail classes.
+In contrast, due to the presence of margins or perturbations beneficial to the tail class, both LDAM and GCL adopt a holistic approach to class performance.
+However, this approach comes at the expense of head class performance to some extent.
+The decision boundary delineates specific head class samples into the tail class.